 It’s important to review your progress regularly and rethink some of your methods and goals if they aren’t working.
 Remember that each small step is an achievement and that lots of small steps help you take one big leap.

 Often, people suffering from chronic pain will lose their confidence, and find it hard to express their needs.
 This can increase tension and stress, and in turn, increase their pain.
 Furthermore, it’s important to communicate well and to be assertive.
+It’s easier to cope with chronic pain when there are fewer conflicts around you.
 Here are some simple tips to be more assertive:

 - Be firm and say what you mean